(Sneak Peek Sub Chapter) : Dealing with Hunger

 • Upon much longer intermittent fast(s) 36 hours and more – consider implementing sugar free diet soda, but still sprinkling minute amount of salts (sodium and potassium chloride) so long as it is not affecting flavour / palatability too much ~ serves as insurance / peace of mind.
 This Author (AW) may only speak from experience, that whilst not entirely “appetising” – sugar free sodas, as simply mixed with a little additional apple cider vinegar and/or lemon, on top of non-negotiable sprinkle of salts from time to time – do produce a satiety inducing effect.
 Potently so at times, that trying to finish the drink itself, were both challenging and/or somewhat demotivating.

-4. Of all things – stay researching.
+4. Of all things – research.

 Lastly, there should be no shortage for self-research.